romanowski/blog/neo4j.md

 ### Cypher - graph query language

-In general, graphs have "nodes" or "vertexes", connected by relations or edges.
-A single node could be like a small table in SQL world.
+In general, graphs have "nodes" or "vertices", connected by relations or edges.
+A single node in Neo4j could be like a small table in SQL world, having its own fields with values.

 Cypher - the [graph query language used in Neo4j http://neo4j.com/developer/cypher-query-language/], can describe what you want to select in terms on nodes and connections between them.
 The basic syntax is actually quite simple and natural.

-Imagine you have two nodes
+Imagine you have two nodes, a project with some action to be done

 ```
 (project)-[:connection]->(action)
 ```

-and could be written in a way similar to SQL:
+To get it, we can write a query similar to SQL:

 ```
 MATCH (project)-[:connection]->(action)